CharlesGueunet/vimmic/README.md

 __CHANGELOG__
 --------------

-* Adding and removing plugins use a new syntax described in the help.
+* C/CPP projects now use a unified ".vimmic_config" file instead of ".syntastic_c_config" and a ".clang"
-* C/CPP projects now use a unified ".vimmic_config" file instead of ".syntastic_c_config" and a ".clang" (Last change impacting the user)
+* Change location of the custon pre/postconf files for Neovim compliance (now in the VIMMIC folder)

 __Install__
 -----------